 1. Show your honest eyes

 Show your identity with a full face.
 Don’t cover it with sunglasses or a big hat.
 As a hitchhiker, you are trying to get in a stranger’s car by an external impression.
-In short, a car driver will make a choice either to stop or not.
+In short, a car driver will choose to stop or not.
 Your looks play an important role here.
 Let’s make it clear.
-Showing your honest eyes will only raise your credibility to drivers’ eyes.
+Showing your honest eyes will only raise your credibility to drivers’ eyes when hitchhiking in Europe.

 2. Smile in the face

 Now, decide to enjoy this experience and be happy with that.
 Even when there are these low points while you hitch a ride, then finding something positive from it is essential.
 Nobody wants to pick up a person with a grumpy face.
 It looks creepy and suspicious.
-Keep smiling whatever the situation is.
+When hitchhiking in Europe, keep smiling whatever the situation is.